Rowdy (Dallas Cowboys): Development and early years

 Rowdy was originally developed by NFL Properties in the early 1990s as a cowboy/football player character named "Big D" who was part of the Team NFL Heroes league-wide mascot program.
 Merchandise showing an early version of Rowdy with his name listed as Big D was marketed to children and teenagers during the 1994 and 1995 NFL seasons.
 Big D made public appearances at Cowboys games and other events as early as 1994 but wasn't adopted by the Cowboys as their official mascot until 1996 after his name was changed to Rowdy and adjustments to his character design had been made.

 Character design and appearance

 Rowdy wears a Dallas Cowboys' football uniform combined with classic western attire including an oversized cowboy hat, chaps, and cowboy boots.
 His jersey number is 00 (pronounced "double zero").

 Role as mascot

 Rowdy has been the Cowboys' official mascot since 1996.
 His tenure overlapped with that of Crazy Ray who was the unofficial mascot of the Cowboys from 1962 until his death in 2007.
 As the Ambassador of the Dallas Cowboys, Rowdy's job includes, but is not limited to creating game day enthusiasm at AT&T Stadium.
 He does this at home games by driving in on his four-wheeler, tossing t-shirts into the stands, using signs like "Let's Go Cowboys," and mocking the opponents.
 Rowdy participates at every home game and selected away games.
+Rowdy himself reports to Charlotte Jones Anderson).

 In 2015, Rowdy was named "Most Hated NFL Mascot" by Sports Illustrated.